raphaelsty/cherche/docs/retrieve/encoder.md

 The `retriever.Encoder` model allows the use of framework that encode queries and documents with a single model.
 It is compatible with the [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html) models.
 The encoder pre-computes document embeddings and uses [Faiss](https://github.com/facebookresearch/faiss) to quickly find the documents most similar to the query embedding.

-You can use your own model within `retrieve.Encoder`.
-This model should have an API similar to the Sentence Transformers models.
-It should have a method which encodes a list of documents `list[str]` which returns a numpy array with dimensions `(number of documents, embedding size)`.
-This same method must be able to encode a query (str) and return an embedding of size `(1, embedding dimension)`.

 Documents indexed by `retrieve.Encoder` can be updated in mini-batch with the `add` method.
 This method takes time because the encoder will pre-compute the document embeddings and store them in the `pickle` file associated with the `path` parameter.
 You can speed up the process with a GPU.